seaman47/seaman47/README.md

 I am completing  a course on Data Science by Yandex.\
 In [the repository](https://github.com/seaman47/Projects_DS) you can find some of my  projects.

-Here is the list of tools I am familiar with:
+The list of tools I am familiar with:

 __Databases:__ PostgreSQL